 Getting Started

-To get started, open the GCP Console, and create a new project.
+To start, open the GCP Console, and create a new project.

 You need to remember the project name as you will use it later.
-Do make it easy, you can download this repository that has the code for the application.
+To make it easy, you can download this repository that has the code for the application.

 Then you need to